 Christie Block, MA, MS, CCC-SLP is a licensed and board-certified Speech-Language Pathologist with over 25 years of experience as a clinical specialist, teacher, and trainer of speech-language pathology, ESL, public speaking, and linguistics.
 Her clinical expertise includes voice disorders, transgender voice, professional voice, stuttering, speech/accent, neurological disorders, upper airway disorders, swallowing, and public speaking.

 Christie collaborates with a number of otolaryngologists, transgender health providers, head & neck surgeons, and singing/acting specialists to provide comprehensive assessment, treatment, and training.
-She has official affiliations with BlueSleep and ENT and Allergy Associates, and she works closely with the NYU Voice Center and Peak Woo MD PLLC.
+She has official affiliations with BlueSleep and ENT and Allergy Associates, and she works closely with the NYU Voice Center among other practices.
 She conducts state-of-the-art testing, including videostroboscopy, acoustic analysis, and flexible endoscopic evaluation of swallowing.

 Christie is a committed advocate of the transgender community.
 She is one of the few SLPs in private practice who dedicates a large portion of her practice to voice and communication training for transgender people.
 Christie’s interest in transgender voice and gender expression developed out of her background in language and gender studies as a linguistics student.
-In addition to providing one-on-one voice testing/training, Christie actively gives presentations in the transgender community, teaches classes and workshops for transpeople, and trains other voice clinicians in transgender care.
+In addition to providing one-on-one voice testing/training, Christie actively gives presentations, classes, and workshops for people in the transgender community, and she trains other voice clinicians in transgender care.

 Christie’s history of service extends across a wide variety of linguistic and cultural backgrounds in business, outpatient, rehabilitation, hospital, home, and academic settings.
 Client languages include but are not limited to the following: Chinese, French, French-Creole, German, Greek, Japanese, Korean, Polish, Romanian, Russian, Serbo-Croatian, Spanish, Tagalog, Thai, Turkish, Urdu, Vietnamese, and non-standard American English dialects.